ansarilaith/laith-taha/README.md

-# Clayton's PCB Shop
+# YouTube Projects

-Welcome to Clayton's PCB Shop.
+Welcome to Clayton's YouTube Projects.

-This repository hosts the code and design files for projects you can find on my YouTube channel [ClaytonDarwin](https://www.youtube.com/claytondarwin) and in my online store [Clayton's PCB Shop](https://cpcb.shop/).
+This repository hosts the code and design files for projects you can find on my YouTube channel [ClaytonDarwin](https://www.youtube.com/claytondarwin).

 Please not that the code here may be "in progress".
 That is, it may or **may not be functional** depending on where I left it last.
 Also note that although I'm putting all my new projects here, some older projects have not been moved here yet.